archerImagine/DiveIntoPython/Chapter_02/ReadMe.md

 EveryThing between the `""" """` triple quotes is a doc string, even the carriage returns and the New Line is preserved.
 We can use both the single and double quotes inside this triple quotes.

-We can get this doc string by these two techniques, mentioned in a [StacOverflow question.](http://stackoverflow.com/questions/713138/getting-the-docstring-from-a-function)
+We can get this doc string by these two techniques, mentioned in a [StackOverflow question.](http://stackoverflow.com/questions/713138/getting-the-docstring-from-a-function)

 ````
 example.buildConnectionString.__doc__